awesome-panel/awesome-panel/docs/packages/awesome-panel-extensions/designer.md

 ###### Cannot experiment efficiently with layout and styles

 Sometimes you need a bit of styling via CSS I want to have a CSS file update it and see the changes.
 I did not have access to that.
 Or you need to change the layout of your app.
-Today that is simply too slow for me du to the +10secs reload time for the Bokeh/ Tornado server.
+Today that is simply too slow for me due to the slow reload times.

 ##### Notebook Experience is not efficient for me - not even inside editor